It’s now or never. Or at least, now or who knows when.

 The bubbler is great for tree planting because the head slows down the rush of water so you can lay it where you need and not have to worry about washing away dirt or mulch with the pressure of the water coming out the nozzle.

 New trees need a lot of water.
-Especially if you plant them in a super sunny area where the ground bakes (*I am hoping that this sunnier location will be better than the shadier one where the current cherry trees are languishing).
+Especially if you plant them in a super sunny area where the ground bakes (*I hope this sunnier location will be better than the shadier one where the current cherry trees are languishing).

 I’ve learned a few other interesting tidbits as I have been planning and planting my orchard that I thought were worth sharing.

-1. Did you know that if you are limited on space, you can actually plant multiple fruit trees in one hole.
-It is called High-density planting and Nurseryman and author of Backyard Orchard Culture, Dave Wilson explains how you do it here
+Did you know that if you are limited on space, you can actually plant multiple fruit trees in one hole.
+It is called High-density planting and Nurseryman and author of Backyard Orchard Culture, Dave Wilson explains how you do it here.

 Have you planted fruit trees or a backyard orchard?
 As a novice orchardist, I’d love to hear some of you best tips for growing fruit trees.